cockpit-project/cockpit-project.github.io/_posts/2018-09-13-is-cockpit-secure.md

 Cockpit for ... we test and make sure that this privilege separation is in effect: Including correct SELinux policies, and unprivileged unix users.

-Here's some of the privelege separation described:
+Here's some of the privilege separation described:

     stef        9690  ...
 Sl  06:08  0:00 cockpit-bridge